cortexlabs/cortex/docs/clusters/aws/auth.md

 ## Cortex Client

 Cortex Client uses the default credential provider chain to get credentials.
-Credentials will typically be read in the following read:
+Credentials will be read in the following order of precedence:

 - environment variables
-- profile from `~/.aws/credentials` with the name stored in `AWS_PROFILE` environment variable if it is set
+- the name of the profile specified by `AWS_PROFILE` environtment variable
-- profile from `~/.aws/credentials` named `default`
+- `default` profile from `~/.aws/credentials`

 ### API Management